mkallipo/affiliation-matching/README.md

+ℹ️ This is still work in progress.
+The repository and this file will be updated every Sunday.

 # Matching Repository

 This repository contains code and data for matching DOIs of Crossref JSON files with organization IDs from the OpenAIRE database.